BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 *********************

 HJB is coded using the Java SDK 1.4.
-If you are thinking of hacking HJB, get an the SDK for your platform.
+If you are thinking of hacking HJB, get the SDK for your platform.

 **N.B.** At the moment, the project does **not** use any features of Java 5.
 This is done purposefully, to allow HJB to be extended